Mel0o275/Saraha-App/README.md

 - **Auth header**: this API expects a token in the `Authorization` header (exact format depends on your middleware implementation).
 - **Uploads**: profile uses `image` field; cover uses `cover` (array); messages use `image` (array).

-## License

-No license specified yet.
-Add a `LICENSE` file if you intend to open-source this project.